 Nevada State Tree: Single-leaf Pinyon Pine

-🌳 State Tree of Nevada
+State Tree of Nevada

-The Single-leaf Pinyon Pine stands as Nevada's official state tree.
+The Single-leaf Pinyon Pine is Nevada's official state tree.
 This small evergreen conifer grows 15 to 30 feet tall in Nevada's arid mountains, rarely exceeding 40 feet even in favorable conditions.
 The trunk measures one to two feet in diameter on mature trees.
 Unlike towering forest pines, pinyon remains small and often develops multiple trunks or a shrubby form.
 This compact growth helps the tree survive Nevada's harsh climate with limited water.
 Nevada's pinyon pines grow slowly, adding only a few inches per year, but can live 600 years or more.
 The tree's modest appearance belies its importance - pinyon pine nuts provided a dietary staple for Nevada's indigenous peoples and continue as a harvested crop today.

 The needles provide the tree's most distinctive botanical feature.
 Single-leaf Pinyon produces one needle per bundle, unique among all pine species worldwide.
 Every other pine has two, three, or five needles bundled together.
 Each needle measures one to two inches long, appearing stiff, curved, and yellow-green.
 The singular needle grows in a spiral pattern around the twig.
 This single-needle adaptation reduces water loss in Nevada's arid environment.
 The needles stay on the tree for up to 12 years before dropping, giving pinyon a dense, bushy appearance.
 Small rounded cones measure one to two inches across and produce large, wingless seeds called pine nuts.